WHAT IS THE ‘TREETOPS DIFFERENCE’?

 While the students at Treetops are permitted considerable latitude to pursue topics that interest them, this freedom is conditional and comes with clear responsibilities.
-Children must be considerate and not disturb the learning of others.
-Both children and teachers are aware of the work that must be done by each student, covering all areas required in the curriculum.
-The child is, in fact, not free to do whatever he/she wants but is often free to choose their own sequence from the range of work.
-Children who have been at Treetops from an early age and whose home environment is compatible with Montessori education, tend to be self-directed in their learning.
-These children want to learn, and therefore lack of motivation and avoidance is not a problem.
+Students must be considerate and not disturb the learning of others.
+Both students and teachers are aware of the work that must be done by each student, covering all areas required in the curriculum.
+The student is, in fact, not free to do whatever they want but is often free to choose their own sequence from the range of work.
+Students who have been at Treetops from an early age and whose home environment is compatible with Montessori education, tend to be self-directed in their learning.
+These students want to learn, and therefore lack of motivation and avoidance is not a problem.

 Does Montessori education encourage play as well as work?

 Yes!
-Play is an integral part of learning and children at Treetops have many opportunities each day for creative play.
+Play is an integral part of learning and students at Treetops have many opportunities each day for creative play.
 Work and play are not mutually exclusive.
-Children learn best when they enjoy what they are doing.
-Often visitors in our classrooms, comment on the children’s intense concentration and the earnestness with which they engage in work.
-However, the children are clearly enjoying their work.
+Students learn best when they enjoy what they are doing.
+Often visitors in our classrooms comment on the students’ intense concentration and the earnestness with which they engage in work.
+However, the students are clearly enjoying their work.
 To them it is fun, it is joyful, it is rewarding, it is play.

 Is it true that Treetops students don’t do homework?

 At Treetops, students are assigned homework.
 Every care is taken to ensure that homework consists of meaningful tasks that expand on the topics that the students are pursuing in class, and is given in carefully measured amounts.
 Primary students are not expected to spend long periods of time outside school doing academic work.
 Homework should never become a battleground between adult and child.